Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Detailed Assumptions of Theorem

-We detail the assumptions made by \citet{fang2022communication} which are necessary conditions for deriving the convergence of ZOO-based FL with one-point estimator claimed in Lemma \ref{lemma-zoo-one-point-convergence}, with variable substitution for ease of comprehending in the context of our work.
+We detail the assumptions made by \citet{fang2022communication} which are necessary conditions for deriving the convergence of ZOO-based FL with a one-point estimator, as claimed in Theorem \ref{theorem-zoo-one-point-convergence}.
+We have also made variable substitutions to facilitate understanding within the context of our work.

 \begin{assumption} (Loss Boundary.)
 The global loss $f(\wb)$ defined in Equation \eqref{eq-fl-optimization} is lower bounded by $f_*$, thus we have

 \end{assumption}